yjunechoe/MindCORE-julia-mixedmodels/README.md

 Abstract:

 > Mixed-effects regression models have been a popular choice of statistical analysis in experimental psychology and linguistics research.
 While they’ve historically been developed and taught in R (namely, via the lme4 package), a newer implementation in the Julia programming language called MixedModels.jl has emerged and matured as a successor.
 The MixedModels.jl Julia library preserves much of the familiar interface from lme4, while offering many advancements in the complexity and speed of fitting mixed-effects models.
+>
+> This workshop is a gentle, practical introduction to mixed-effects models with Julia that is low code and requires little set up.
+Emphasis is on using MixedModels.jl as a drop-in replacement for lme4 while minimizing friction with existing R-centered data analysis workflows.
+Participants should be familiar with R and Rstudio and have prior experience with using (mixed effects) regression models.

 Links: